 7. Are there any images in particular that you feel resonate with your practice? (trees, pathways, rivers, etc.) You can look at Shutterstock.com for image ideas.

-9. What sections/pages do you envision including on the site?
-(For example, Home, About, FAQ, Services, Contact, etc.)
+9. What sections/pages do you envision including on the site and what specialties do you want to highlight?
+For example, Home, About, FAQ, Services, Contact, etc. Specialties might include, anxiety, infertility, ADHD, etc.

-10. What features do you want your website to have?
-For example, a blog, social media, appointment scheduling, online payments, mailing list?
+10. Any special features you want your website to have?
+For example, a blog, social media links, appointment scheduling?